GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_cloud.md

 ### Where can I find security and compliance information on the Windows Azure Platform?
 The best place to go is the [Windows Azure](https://azure.microsoft.com/en-us/overview/trusted-cloud/) site itself.

+### Upload to Cloud issue Knowledge Base
+INTERNAL - Spotlight Cloud error: "An existing connection was forcibly closed by the remote host" The solution can be found here [KB 248894](https://supportadmin.prod.quest.corp/KBViewer/get/1-4XZUA91)

 {% include links.html %}